filecoin-project/FIPs/FIPS/fip-solstice.md

     objection process is bypassed.

 4)  **New method SetWeightRecords.** Callable only by the SWA.
-Sets the Weight record (v_start, slope, t_start, floor, cap) for w0, w1, and any other stream.
+Sets the Weight record (v_start, slope, t_start, floor, cap) for w1, w2, and any other future stream.
 Validates the minimal conditions before
-    applying: Σw ≤ 1 (so the burn residual is ≥ 0).
+    applying: Σ_{i>=1} w_i ≤ 1 (so the burn residual w0 is ≥ 0).
 Implement the
     *activation timelock policy* (ie, the SWA send message, f02 register but queues and holds for SWA_TIMELOCK epochs)